Haosam/BadmintonAI/Yolov3_deepsort/Badminton_Service_V2/Readme.md

 - [ ] Multiple player detections.
 If the player detection exceed more than 5 players, it will detect all the players as the same player.
 So for example, if 2 or more players walk out of the frame and back in, they are detected as Player 5,6,7,etc...
 I could write a 10-player preset in the GUI, but it would be meaningless if it exceeds again.
 I have not been able to figure out how to streamline the process on detecting Player 5, Player 6, Player 7, etc...
 - [ ] Small dataset.
 Please train on your own dataset if mine is not working properly on your videos.
 Like I said before, I only trained on 400+ images
 - [ ] Lesser FPS due to longer code.
 I think processing rate dropped...

+** I reiterate once again - I may or may not continue this project as I am currently working as a System Engineer with a few projects on hand.
+I may or may not respond to issues raised also